-Truth and honesty form the bedrock of good moral character, and without these virtues, integrity will remain absent.
-These virtues must be taught to the young whilst being modeled by their peers and a good understanding achieved.
+Truth and honesty form the bedrock of an individual’s good moral character, and without these virtues, integrity will remain absent.

-I find these 27 quotes about truth and honesty a brilliant and inspiring way to provoke thought, engage the young, and in doing so, build good moral character.
+These 27 quotes about truth and honesty form a brilliant and inspiring way to provoke thought and engage the young.

 This site uses affiliate links, and I am also a participant in the Amazon Services LLC Associates Program.
 This means that I may make a small commission on products purchased through links clicked on this site.
 This will be at no extra cost to you.